techie66/libIgnitech/README.md

 <!-- vim: syntax=Markdown -->
 # libIgnitech
 Library to read information from the Ignitech TCIP-4 ignition controller (v88).
+Currently supporting the folowing data:
+ - RPM
+ - Battery Voltage
+ - Intake Absolute Pressure ( voltage reading of sensor and converted to kpa )

 Ignitech S.R.O. is not affiliated with this software https://www.ignitech.cz

 Just saying, this would be easier for me if someone else did it. :-P